News

 AL AK AZ AR CA CO CT DE FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY DC

-States where abortion bans have taken effect
+States where pro-life laws have taken effect

 Abortion is now virtually illegal or significantly restricted in more than a dozen states, many of which have implemented what are known as “trigger” laws designed to take effect immediately upon the reversal of Roe v.
-Wade and criminalize abortion throughout pregnancy.
+Wade and which criminalize abortion throughout pregnancy.

 Strict penalties: Penalties for abortions in many conservative states are extremely prohibitive.
-In Alabama and Texas, performing any elective abortion is now a felony equivalent to rape or murder and can lead to life imprisonment.
+In Alabama and Texas, committing any elective abortion is now a felony equivalent to rape or murder and can lead to life imprisonment.
 In Louisiana, aborting a minor’s baby carries up to 50 years in prison.

 READ: New documentary shows the truth about abortion “exceptions”